MichaelRara/video-maker/README.md

 # Video maker

 This script was created to process one kind of input video.
 Generalization of the code/algorithm was not demanded.
 Main algorithm is obtanined in method main().
 Input is a video with a lot of noise.
 Output is a video where noise is reduced and pixels over significant edges are sharpened.
+This output video is larger because
+150 interpolated frames are put between every pair of original frames with reduced noise and sharpened edges.
 There is also a video of frames wehere edges are detected.

 Individual methods can be used solo but was created for the purpose of this project especially.